 The trail is not paved, so it’s definitely not suitable for prams or wheelchairs.

 Related Guide: Planning a family vacation in Crete?
-Make sure to read our Where to Stay in Crete guide.
+Make sure you read our Where to Stay in Crete guide.
 It shares insider tips on the best hotels and places to stay with kids, with or without a car.

 How To Get To Richtis Gorge